sirrobin/haproxy/README.md

 As we are running the haproxy container using --link to the other containers, we do not need to know their ip addresses nor expose their ports.
 Docker will take care of that

+The other containers must be run before the haproxy container is run

 ### Usage